What is Creative Writing Club?

 Who created Creative Writing Club?

-The site was founded by children’s author Robin Price.
+The site was founded by the children’s author Robin Price.
 Robin has written a number of children’s books including the Spartapuss series, the London Deep series, the Beowuff saga and five Roobarb and Custard books.
+Check out Robin’s books in our bookshop.
 For over ten years Robin has been teaching creative writing in schools in the UK and internationally via Author’s Abroad and he’s led workshops for Shakespeare’s Birthplace Trust and Young Archaeologists amongst others.

 Are you saying that this is the only way to write a story?

-Of course not!
-We believe that any process that results in a good story is a good process.
+Of course not.
+Any process that results in a good story is a good process.
 But the apps on this site are taken from Robin’s writing workshops for schools.
 Every topic on the site has been road tested in classrooms around the world from Croyden to Kazakhstan.
-Robin would like to thank Paul Nolan – author of Demons of Dunkirk for his assistance with the materials on Dunkirk, the Aztecs and the Mayans.
+Robin would like to thank Paul Nolan – author of Demons of Dunkirk for his assistance with the materials on Dunkirk, the Aztecs and the Mayans – and in the creating the puzzles that go with the books.

 Who did the artwork for Creative Writing Club?